BenniWi/learn2code/docs/Homework_1-4.md

 ## Student Struct

-1. Re-Use your student structure defined in the former exercise.
+1. Re-use your student structure defined in the former exercise.
 It was:
    - Define a new structure based type named student.
 An object of type student consist of:
 2. Instantiate a new student
 3. Create an output to the commandline to print the student structure.